 Concluding this three-part series we ask “why Trump and why not Joe?”

-Again, I have to say again what I said in part one — I like former congressman and former radio talk show host Joe Walsh.
+Again, I have to say what I said in part one — I like former congressman and former radio talk show host Joe Walsh.
 I’d venture to say that most people who know Joe like him.
 I’d also guess that most of those same people are puzzled (although not necessarily surprised) by his decision to challenge a sitting president that is extremely popular among Republicans.

 Joe’s campaign got off to a rough start and though he got a lot of media attention initially, he’s dropped out of the headlines rather quickly in the last week or so.